-Existing building renovation is an area of significant experience for RAMAKER.
+Existing building renovation is an area of significant experience for Ramaker & Associates (RAMAKER).
 Our engineers regularly complete renovation or property improvement projects on hotels, restaurants, schools, and office buildings to update features and remodel interior spaces.
 Several projects have consisted of renovating historic buildings to convert them into office, hospitality, or many other uses.

 Hilton Home2 & Tru Dual-Brand